Format & regulations

-Four teams qualify for the UEFA European Women's Under-17 Championship final tournament.
+Eight teams compete in the UEFA European Women's Under-17 Championship final tournament.

 Article top media content

-Launched for the 2007/08 season, the annual UEFA European Women's Under-17 Championship consists of two qualifying rounds and a four-team final tournament.
+The UEFA European Women's Under-17 Championship was launched in 2007/08 and revamped in 2013/14.
+It consists of three distinct stages: two qualifying rounds and an eight-team final tournament.

-The regulations for the UEFA European Women's Under-17 Championship are initially drawn up by the UEFA Administration before being submitted to the UEFA Women's Football Committee.
+The Regulations of the UEFA European Women's Under-17 Championship are initially drawn up by the UEFA administration before being submitted to the UEFA Women's Football Committee.
 They are then forwarded upon that committee's approval to the UEFA Executive Committee for ratification.